techreturners/004-fundamentals-basket-example/docs/RUNNING-APPLICATION.md

 ## Coding Tasks

 Now you're ready to get started on the coding tasks.
-Once you're in a pair head on over to the [coding tasks and get started](./TASKS.md).
+In your pairs, head on over to the [coding tasks and get started](./TASKS.md).